xanderlent/intel-npu-highlevel-rpms/README.md

 As I work to get these packages into Fedora rawhide (for example in the F43 cycle), I will backport them to F41/F42.

+### pycocotools split

+The -legacy specfile is built for all versions of Fedora, but the latest pycocotools is only built for F43+ due to recent dependencies.

 #### Main TODOs

 - The unmodified build process for intel-npu-acceleration-library downloads a binary OpenVINO distribution.